 However, their more disciplined competitors, who have overcome these exposures, will see those areas of marketing and training as the right places to make additional investments.

 They know that as they enhance their marketing presence and provide additional training to improve their team performance, the separation between them and their competition will increase by the day.
-This is precisely what the HBR article proved in past recessions.
-There is no reason to think this one will be any different.
+This is precisely what the HBR article proved in past recessions, and there is no reason to think this one will be any different.

 Nobody wants a recession.
 However, for the disciplined business leader, there is no greater opportunity to separate yourself from the rest of the pack.

-Make sure you also have a good future-proofed plan by using the Q4i Agency Annual Planning Guide to help get clarity around your vision, structure your operations, and plan your goals.
+Make sure you also have a good future-proofed plan by using the Q4i Agency Annual Planning Guide to help clarify your vision, structure your operations, and plan your goals.
 Download by clicking below.

 New Call-to-action